VRHIKKY/VketCloudSDK_Documents/docs/Actions/Fade/FadeOutIn.en.md

 |  Label |  function  |
 | ----   | ---- |
-| time | Set the transition time for FadeOut/FadeIn.
+| Time | Set the transition time for FadeOut/FadeIn.
  |